 Carotid bodies develop from a conglomeration of neural crest cells, nerve fibers, and blood vessels after sympathetic and cranial nerve ganglia invade the wall of the third branchial arch’s mesenchymal primordia.

 Carotid Sinus Nerve

 The carotid sinus nerve (CSN) originates from the glossopharyngeal nerve near the exit from the jugular foramen.
-Impulses sent via the carotid sinus transmit along the CSN to the glossopharyngeal nerve which synapses with the nucleus tractus solitarius (NTS) in the medulla.
+Impulses sent via the carotid sinus transmit along the CSN to the glossopharyngeal nerve, which synapses with the nucleus tractus solitarius (NTS) in the medulla.
 The CSN demonstrates multiple communication sites with the sympathetic trunk (frequently at the level of the superior cervical ganglion) and vagal trunk (often near the main trunk, superior laryngeal nerve, and pharyngeal branches).
-The course of the CSN is predominantly on the anterior aspect of the internal carotid artery to reach the carotid sinus, carotid body, and the intercarotid plexus.
+The course of the CSN is predominantly on the anterior aspect of the internal carotid artery to reach the carotid sinus, carotid body, and intercarotid plexus.

 Carotid Sinus and Carotid Body

 The carotid sinus has two types of fibers for transmission of vasculature status.
 Type 1 carotid baroreceptors, also known as dynamic baroreceptors, have large, myelinated A-fibers.
 Type 2 baroreceptors, also known as tonic baroreceptors, have small A-fibers and unmyelinated C-fibers.
 Simulation by acetylcholine and ATP result in the transmission of information through the afferent fibers of the carotid body.